ǃKung people: Hunting rites

-Hunting can take days of tracking, attacking, and following a wounded beast.
+Hunting can take days of tracking, attacking, and following a wounded animal.
 The Juǀʼhoansi have rites to prevent arrogance amongst male hunters.
-When a man kills a beast, he does not take it directly into the settlement, but leaves the body and returns as if he was unsuccessful.
+When a man kills an animal, he does not take it directly into the settlement, but leaves the body and returns as if he was unsuccessful.
 An older man will inquire about his hunt and remark upon his failure, to which the hunter must avoid credit and accept humility.
 The next day, a group will go "see if some small animal was nicked by an arrow."
 Upon finding the quarry, the hunter will be reassured of the little value of the kill which is finally returned.
 Additionally, the kill may belong not to him, but to the person who gave him arrows (man or woman), who then follows rules on how to distribute the meat to everyone in the group.
 Upon returning from a successful hunt, if the kill is transportable, it will be brought back to the village.
 The ǃKung promote the belief of community well-being, and so the village elders or "those of mature years" will allot meat to the members of the group.
 The ǃKung also believe in the betterment of their neighbors, so if the kill is too large to move or there is a surplus of meat, word will be spread to villages that are close by to come collect meat for themselves.

 Language

-The ǃKung language, commonly called Ju, is one of the larger click languages and belongs to the Kxʼa language family, loosely categorised in the Khoisan language group (no longer seen as one family).
+The ǃKung language, commonly called Ju, belongs to the Kxʼa language family, which used to be grouped within a hypothetical Khoisan language family, all of which make abundant use of phonemic click consonants.

-The ǃKung people often communicate only by high-pitched clicks when sneaking up on prey in order to stay undetected.